 The GASB has issued Statement No. 87, "Leases."
 The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
 This Statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-Under this Statement, a lessee is required to recognize a lease liability and an intangible right-touse lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.
+Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
+The requirements of this Statement are effective for reporting periods beginning after June 15, 2021, as extended by GASB Statement No. 95, "Postponement of the Effective Dates of Certain Authoritative Guidance".
 The Commission plans to adopt this Statement as applicable by the effective date.

 The GASB has issued Statement No. 88, "Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements."
 The primary objective of this Statement is to improve the information that is disclosed in notes to government financial statements related to debt, including direct borrowings and direct placements.
 It also clarifies which liabilities governments should include when disclosing information related to debt.
-The requirements of this Statement are effective for reporting periods beginning after June 15, 2018.
+The requirements of this Statement are effective for reporting periods beginning after June 15, 2019, as extended by GASB Statement No. 95, "Postponement of the Effective Dates of Certain Authoritative Guidance".
 The Commission plans to adopt this Statement as applicable by the effective date.